hermannpencole/nifi-swagger-client/docs/FlowApi.md

 auth.setAccessToken("YOUR ACCESS TOKEN");

 FlowApi apiInstance = new FlowApi();
-String serviceType = "serviceType_example"; // String | If specified, will only return controller services of this type. try {
+String serviceType = "serviceType_example"; // String | If specified, will only return controller services that are compatible with this type of service.
+String serviceBundleGroup = "serviceBundleGroup_example"; // String | If serviceType specified, is the bundle group of the serviceType.
+String serviceBundleArtifact = "serviceBundleArtifact_example"; // String | If serviceType specified, is the bundle artifact of the serviceType.
+String serviceBundleVersion = "serviceBundleVersion_example"; // String | If serviceType specified, is the bundle version of the serviceType.
+String bundleGroupFilter = "bundleGroupFilter_example"; // String | If specified, will only return types that are a member of this bundle group.
+String bundleArtifactFilter = "bundleArtifactFilter_example"; // String | If specified, will only return types that are a member of this bundle artifact.
+String typeFilter = "typeFilter_example"; // String | If specified, will only return types whose fully qualified classname matches. try {
-    ControllerServiceTypesEntity result = apiInstance.getControllerServiceTypes(serviceType);
+    ControllerServiceTypesEntity result = apiInstance.getControllerServiceTypes(serviceType, serviceBundleGroup, serviceBundleArtifact, serviceBundleVersion, bundleGroupFilter, bundleArtifactFilter, typeFilter);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling FlowApi#getControllerServiceTypes");